MetaFFI/plugin-sdk/README.md

 Let's examine `GuestCompiler.Compile`:
 * `definition` - MetaFFI definition of the foreign entities
 * `outputDir` - Directory to write compiler output
 * `outputFilename` - Filename to write output.
-If empty, uses `definition.IDLFilename`.
+If empty, uses `definition.IDLSource`.
 If contains a coed block (using # delimiter), contains the code block name
 * `hostOptions` - Plugin specific options passed from MetaFFI CLI to the plugin

 The function `NewGuestCompiler()` returns an instance of the object implementing the interface.